MoLydia/VicsekSim-repo/README.md

-# VicsekSIm
+# VicsekSim-repo
-Simulation of Vicsek Model for the Bachelor Thesis
+Simulation of Vicsek Model for the Bachelor Thesis.